 Dimiao Twin Falls – What to do in Bohol

 The most famous beach on Panglao Island is without a doubt the touristy Alona Beach.
-However, if you are looking for an uncrowded and untouched beach I highly recommend checking out the beautiful white sands of Panglao Beach.
+However, if you are looking for an uncrowded and untouched beach I highly recommend adding Panglao Beach to your list of things to do in Bohol.

 Panglao Beach is located on the northern coastline of Panglao.
 From Alona Beach, it’s a short 20-minute drive to reach Panglao Beach.

 The 200 metres long Panglao Beach is a small but dreamlike beach.
 Fringed with coconut palms and turquoise waters, this is hands down one of the best beaches in Bohol.

 The only beachfront hotel is the famous and luxury Mithi Resort & Spa which also hosts a small island in front of their shores serving as a wedding ceremony spot.
 The little island can be reached by strolling in waist-deep water and you’ll be able to enjoy the views of the coastline along Panglao Beach.

 When we arrived at Panglao Beach we were greeted by some friendly locals who were enjoying their karaoke session in a small beach hut along the beach.
 They didn’t seem to be disturbed by our presence and we enjoyed the background music as we were relaxing on the sandy shoreline.

 The best time to visit Panglao Beach is during high tide and it’s also a great location to watch the sunset in Panglao.